cotech/website/README.md

 ## Deployment

-Changes to the '''dev''' branch are automatically applied to the [dev site](https://dev.cops.tech/).
+Changes to the **dev** branch are automatically applied to the [dev site](https://dev.cops.tech/).
 This works via a [crontab](https://git.coop/cotech/ansible/blob/master/roles/live2dev/tasks/main.yml#L29) which runs [a script](https://git.coop/cotech/ansible/blob/master/roles/live2dev/templates/cron.j2) which check for changes and if there are any then it runs the [update script](https://git.coop/cotech/ansible/blob/master/roles/live2dev/templates/update.j2).

-The [live site](https://www.coops.tech/) is set up exactly the same way but tracking the '''master''' branch.
+The [live site](https://www.coops.tech/) is set up exactly the same way but tracking the **master** branch.

 If the [dev site](https://dev.cops.tech/) images and database needs syncing from the [live site](https://www.coops.tech/) then please contact `chris@webarchitects.coop` and ask him to run the [live2dev Ansible playbook](https://git.coop/cotech/ansible/blob/master/live2dev.yml).